 The digital airbrushing of photographs presents a distant fiction from the scrappy reality of Life.
 Real Life isn’t ‘perfect’.
 Things are what they are—that’s the reality.
 And reality is messy.

 For many of us there’s a mental, and sometimes physical, pain associated with pining after fantasy.
 What do these self-inflicted scars do when one is already whole?
 Do we ignore our bodies’ and minds’ own, in-built powers in favour of physically-impossible fabrications by others?
 Why?

-Let us continue to explore this bizarre messiness called Life, embracing its pleasures, pains, and strangeness for all that they are worth, and for the limited time that we have.
+This bizarre messiness called Life, shall we embrace its pleasures, pains, and strangeness for all that they are worth, and for the limited time that we have?